drfcozapata/vue-router-spanish/packages/docs/guide/advanced/dynamic-routing.md

 <VueSchoolLink
   href="https://vueschool.io/lessons/vue-router-4-dynamic-routing"
-  title="Learn how to add routes at runtime"
+  title="Aprende cómo add routes at runtime"
 />

 Adding routes to your router is usually done via the `routes` option but in some situations, you might want to add or remove routes while the application is already running.
 Applications with extensible interfaces like [Vue CLI UI](https://cli.vuejs.org/dev-guide/ui-api.html) can use this to make the application grow.